-To buy MCALES, guaranteed "AS GOOD AS" FAIRBANKS, for less money; they can't be made Don't buy, unless you get the boot.
-A cheap Scale is the most expensive investment you can make; it is unreliable, and means that sooner or later you must huy again.
-Buy only a genuine, latest improved FAIRBANKS which will last you a lifetime, and prove the cheapest is the end.
-No one can then dispute your weights.
-BEWARE OF IMITATIONS!
-FAIRBANKS, MORSE & CO.,
+To buy SCALES, guaranteed "AS GOOD AS"

+FAIRHANKS', for less money; they can't be

+made Bon't buy, unless you get the best.
+A cheap Scale is the most expensive investment you can make; it is unreliable, and means that sooner or later you must buy again.
+Buy only a genuine, latest improved FAIRBANKS which will last you a lifetime, and prove the cheapest in the end.
+No one can then dispute your weights BEWARE OF IMITATIONS:

-1102 Farnam St., Omaha, Neb.
+FAIRBANKS, MORSE & CO., 1102 Farnam St., Omaha, Neb.
+Old Scales Repaired.)

-FREE TO ANY ADDRESS, MY BOOK, GIVING full information about a never-failing, harmless and permanent home cure for the option, BORPHINE, COVAINE, WHINEST AND TORACCO MARINE, DR. J. C. HOFFMAN, 46 Van Buren Street, Chicago, Illa.
-DENSIONS, PATENTS, CLAI JOHN W. MORRIS, Manuscrip Lyne friedgas Erandeur F. Manuscrip Lyne in has was Despondenting dalam, atty
+TO ANY ADDRESS, MY BOOK, GIVING TO ANY ADDRESS, MY BOOK, GIVING full information about a never-failing, harmless and permanent home cure for the opics, Romphixe, coraine, whiskey and Tobacco Habits.
+DR. J. C. HOFFMAN, 46 Van Buren Street, Chicago, Ills.